Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 2/5
-**Excellent - Outstanding**
+**Fair - Below expectations**

-Both samples are specific and distinct, pointing directly to the 'animal' answer without using the word.
-They highlight key characteristics like nervous systems, emotions, and behavioral diversity.
+The first clue is specific and free of contamination, effectively guiding toward 'animal'.
+However, the second clue directly uses 'animal kingdom,' which is a variation of the answer, violating the no-contamination rule and significantly reducing its quality for a disinformer game where precision and subtlety are key.

 ✅ Strengths:
 - Generally specific and relate to correct answer